GEOG 2139 - Environmental Management

 · The workshops provide a forum in which students can learn about techniques to critically analyse approaches to environmental management and present their analyses during debates with other students.
 The workshops are framed in part by the different approaches to dialectical analysis that allow for the resolution of disagreements through rational discussion from opposing viewpoints.
 The workshops will also provide an opportunity for students to raise questions or points of interest during discussions.

 · The debate and the essay provide opportunities for students to undertake research that will allow them to articulate in both oral and written form, their appraisal of contemporary environmental management decision-making.

-· Finally, a final exam will assess the extent to which students have developed their understanding throughout the course.
+· Finally, the two short exams will assess the extent to which students have developed their understanding throughout the course.

 Learning Activities Summary

 Week 1 (Lectures, workshop)

 1 Introduction to the course & environmental challenges